 The Explorer comes in 5 trims and three engine options.
 4 wheel drive is available on all trims.
 The starting price is $31,990 for the base explorer that gets you base spec 3.5 L naturally aspirated V6, fabric seats, and old school SYNC infotainment.
 The top of the line has a hefty $53,940 price tag and has Lincoln rivaling luxury with interior draped in real wood and leather.

 Includes Base model’s features and adds -

 Intelligent 4WD with Terrain Management System and Hill Descent Control

 Front Fog/Driving Lights

-System with 4.2" color LCD screen in center stack
+Infotainment System with 4.2" color LCD screen in the center stack

 Dual-zone electronic automatic temperature control

 SYNC with 8" color LCD capacitive touchscreen in center

 Android Auto compatibility, and 2 smart-charging USB ports